Make Beads into Decorative Buttons

-How to use different beading techniques to embellish buttons, to be placed on clothing or made into jewelry.
+Learn how to use different beading techniques to embellish buttons that can be placed on clothing or made into jewelry.

 Materials and Tools: